Skeletonek/slb_ljpm_oss/README.md

 ## Commit push
-It is required for all commits pushed to 2_0 branch (and later master branch) to pass the pipeline.\
+It is required for all commits pushed to master branch to pass the pipeline.\
 Right now pipeline consist only of lint job.\
 If you happen to push a commit that fails the pipeline, please fix it in the next commit as soon as possible.